caesarfeta/dot_com/story/new_best_friends/new_best_friends.md

 Now if all we did was assign URLs to data chunks we'd have data soup, right?
 All the data would be floating around but we wouldn't know how our data is connected.
 Documents on the Web get connected through links inside the document body.
-Graph databases don't use links, they connect data using "triples".
+Graph databases don't use hyperlinks.
+Different graph database have different implementations of how connections between data are defined, the most common way is by using "triples".

 # Triples are simple.
 They're basically simple declarative sentences.